dr3mro/SqliteServer/README.md

     * order_by : name of json key to sort by
     * direction : ascending = 0 , descending = 1
     * user_name : of the user that is requesting the search
-    * toke : the valid token
+    * token : the valid token

 - a reply would look like this
 ```